Future Trends in Title Research · · 18 min read

 Causes of Breaks in the Chain of Title

 Errors in the public record contribute to these problems.
-An example is the case of Craig Adams in Raleigh, North Carolina, who discovered that despite being up-to-date with his mortgage and taxes, the deed to his home had been fraudulently transferred to a stranger.
+An example is the case of Craig Adams in Raleigh, North Carolina, who discovered that despite being up-to-date with his mortgage and taxes, the deed to his home had been to a stranger.
 This incident underscores the severity of fraudulent transactions and their effect on asset ownership.
 Likewise, the situation in River Oaks where a landowner's lot valued at around $5 million was deceitfully listed for sale illustrates how easily ownership records can be altered.

 Fraud prevention systems, like the one provided by the Wake County Register of Deeds office, seek to reduce these risks by notifying owners when documents are filed under their names.
 However, gaps in such systems can still leave owners vulnerable, as seen when alerts were not triggered due to the homeowner's name not being indexed properly.